Wacom Feel™ Multi-Touch API

 BlobPointsMax:

 Maximum number of blob points that make up a blob.
-These blob values (BlobMax and BlobPointsMax) can be used to calculate the maximum size of a blob aggregate.
-(BlobMax * BlobPointsMax)
+These blob values (BlobMax and BlobPointsMax)

 CapabilityFlags:

 A value to indicate the presence of specific data elements.
-See the WacomMTCapabilityFlags enumeration definition.
+See the WacomMTCapabilityFlags enumeration

-Used in the finger structure to indicate the state of the finger.
+Used in the finger structure to indicate the state of the

 typedef enum _WacomMTFingerState